global-asp/asp-source/en/0324_day-i-left-home-for-the-city.md

 I looked outside the bus and realised that I was leaving my village, the place where I had grown up.
 I was going to the big city.

 ##
 The loading was completed and all passengers were seated.
 Hawkers still pushed their way into the bus to sell their goods to the passengers.
-Each one was shouting the names of what was available for sale.
+Everyone was shouting the names of what was available for sale.
 The words sounded funny to me.

 ##
 A few passengers bought drinks, others bought small snacks and began to chew.
 Those who did not have any money, like me, just watched.